DSpotDevelopers/DSpot-ERP/E2E_SEEDING.md

 ## Overview

-The E2E seeding approach has been modified to seed only organization-specific data within an existing database, rather than creating a separate database.
-This provides better isolation and efficiency for e2e testing.
+This is the first implementation of dedicated E2E testing seeding.
+Previously, E2E tests were running against the default organization, which caused conflicts with manual testing and introduced noise depending on the environment.

 ## What Changed

-### Before
+### Before (No Dedicated E2E Setup)
-- Created a separate database file (`gauzy-e2e.sqlite3`)
+- E2E tests ran against the default organization
+- Constant conflicts with manual testing setup
+- Manually induced noise depending on the environment
-- Reset entire database and seeded all data
+- No isolation between E2E tests and development data
-- Required separate database setup

-### After
+### After (First E2E Implementation)
-- Uses existing database
-- Seeds only organization-specific data
-- Creates E2E Testing Tenant and Organization
+- Dedicated E2E Testing Tenant and Organization
+- Seeds only organization-specific data within existing database
+- Creates E2E-specific users with different emails to avoid conflicts
 - Adds essential tags and employee levels for testing
+- Complete isolation from development data

 ## How It Works